Global digital divide

 The global digital divide describes global disparities, primarily between developed and developing countries, in regards to access to computing and information resources such as the Internet and the opportunities derived from such access.

 The Internet is expanding very quickly, and not all countries—especially developing countries—can keep up with the constant changes.
-The term "digital divide" does not necessarily mean that someone does not have technology; it could mean that there is simply a difference in technology.
+The term "digital divide" does not necessarily mean that someone does not have technology; it could mean that there is simply a difference in technology type or means of access.
 These differences can refer to, for example, high-quality computers, fast Internet, technical assistance, or telephone services.